CameraCalibration/QtCameraCalibration/README.md

-# QtPatterntracking
+# QtCameraCalibration
-Pattern Tracking for Grid of Rings using Qt.
+Camera Calibration using Grid of Rings with Qt.

 # Requirements